 Keep An Open Mind When Thinking What A WC Claim Would Look Like

-Fights between co-workers can create a number of liability issue for employers, as well as a number of other headaches.
+Fights between co-workers can create a number of liability issues for employers, as well as a number of other headaches.
 Cases like this help serve as useful reminder that companies must be prepared for everything in protecting themselves from worker’s compensation claims.